atxiii/next-twin-swc-emotion/README.md

 # SWC compiler & Babel Plugin Macros
-Make your next12 with SWC compiler & twin.macro + emotion
+Make your next12 with SWC compiler & twin.macro + emotion.

 Also there is another repository from c-rick that you can use it for [tailwind + styled-component](https://github.com/c-rick/next-twin).

 ## How to use

-First of all, you need replace your directories which are using emotion + tailwind. so open `next-twin.js` and modify it.
+First of all, you need replace the directories with your directories that included the emotion & tailwind. so open `next-twin.js` and modify it.

 ```js